konpyutaika/nifikop/site/website/blog/2020-06-30-secured_nifi_cluster_on_gcp_with_external_dns.md

 ### Deploy NiFiKop

-Now we have to deploy the `NiFiKop` operator :
+Now we have to deploy the `NiFiKop` operator:

-Deploy the NiFiKop crds :
+Deploy the NiFiKop crds:

 <Tabs
   defaultValue="k8s16+"